-Sustainably improve hygiene practices, access to safe drinking water and sanitation, through wells construction or home access to chlorination.
+Sustainably improve hygiene practices, access to safe drinking water and sanitation, through wells construction or promotion of chlorine for home water treatment)

 The targeted communal sections are located in the Black Mountains range.
 These are very enclosed mountainous areas, where all trips are made only by foot (three to four-hour walks).
 The habitat is dense but dispersed (groupings of households called ‘lakous’).
 The area severely lacks services, whether public or private.
 Historically, it was a zone where populations descending from former slaves would escape to when they fled the plantations.